Firefighters most commonly exposed to AFFF and the chemicals it contains

 Firefighters that have used AFFF to put out fires came into regular contact with potentially harmful substances despite wearing protective gear.
 These substances get on their equipment which is often handled without protective gear and then absorbed into the body.

-Military personnel who regularly use AFFF is at a very high risk of developing serious health issues
+Military personnel who regularly use AFFF is at high risk of developing serious health issues

 In addition to the civilian firefighters, military personnel in all service branches are also at a very high risk of developing serious health issues caused by AFFF exposure.
 In the 1970s, the Department of Defense began using AFFF, which contained high concentrations of PFAS, to extinguish hydrocarbon fuel fires.
 The foam has the unique property of forming an aqueous film on the fuel surface that prevents evaporation and reignition of the fuel once it has been extinguished by the foam.
 Unfortunately, AFFF manufacturers knew the dangers the chemicals in their products posed but negligently concealed its dangerous effects and failed to warn the military.